creyes52/repack-middleware/README.md

 ```

-Now, modify your route to generate the entry point as an empty div from your route
+Now, in your route, call res.renderReact() to generate the insert html where the the react component
-This is so that later, when doing server side rendering, the generated html will be here instead of an empty div.
+should be inserted.

 ```
 /* GET home page. */